Hspharwinder/DuckTaleMachineTest/README.md

 # MachineTestDUckTale
-This is ,machine test rpoject
+This is machine test project